alti3/geospacial-clustering-h3/README.md

 * Try tuning the H3 resolution—smaller hexes bring finer spatial detail.
 * Drop in alternative strategies (e.g., community detection) by subclassing `ClusteringStrategy`.
 * Scale out: the `_build_graph` method is isolated—swap in a parallel implementation or sparse backend if you hit performance ceilings.

+## Contributing

+Contributions are welcome!
+Please feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.